Inazawa Station: Platforms

-Station history
+History

 Inazawa Station was opened on August 5, 1904 as a station on the Japanese Government Railway (JGR) Tōkaidō Line.
 The JGR became the JNR after World War II.
 The station building was rebuilt in March 1953.
 Along with the division and privatization of JNR on April 1, 1987, the station came under the control and operation of the Central Japan Railway Company.
 A new station building was completed in April 2000.

 Station numbering was introduced to the section of the Tōkaidō Line operated JR Central in March 2018; Inazawa Station was assigned station number CA71.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 9130 passengers daily.

 Surrounding area

 Inazawa Station is located approximately two kilometers east of the city center of Inazawa.